This is the head of 'E' pontoon the most seaward pontoon of the marina opposite the ferry terminal.

 .

-Lymington is accessible to most leisure vessels at all tide stages, although it is not an exceptionally deep harbour.
+Lymington is accessible to most leisure vessels at all stages of the tide, although it is not an exceptionally deep harbour.
 The construction of a causeway in the eighteenth century reduced the river's scouring effect, resulting in shallowing.
-The continuous movement of the ferries helps maintain the lower channel's minimum depth at 2.4 metres chart datum, up to the entrance at Lymington Yacht Haven, and 2.2 metres chart datum, up to the ferry berth and Lymington Marina.
+The continuous movement of the ferries helps maintain the lower channel's minimum depth at 2.4 metres chart datum up to the entrance at Lymington Yacht Haven, and at 2.2 metres chart datum up to the ferry berth and Lymington Marina.

 How to get in?